nijikasoftworks/NijikaBot/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.

 ## License
 This project is licensed under the GNU GPL v3 License.
-See the LICENSE file for more details.